afzaldepllc/digi-era-pro/Z- Docuuments-folder/Email_Service_Integration/AWS_SES_INTEGRATION.md

 @ -0,0 +1,1767 @@
-# AWS SES Email Service Implementation - DepLLC CRM
+# AWS SES Email Service Implementation - Digi Era Pro CRM

-This document provides a comprehensive guide on how the AWS SES (Simple Email Service) is implemented within the DepLLC CRM application, including architecture, components, configuration, and usage patterns.
+This document provides a comprehensive guide on how the AWS SES (Simple Email Service) is implemented within the Digi Era Pro CRM application, including architecture, components, configuration, and usage patterns.

 ## Table of Contents